-The proposed project would not affect Seaplane Lagoon or any other elements of the Historic District that have acquired significance in their own right.
-The proposed project would remove the deteriorated fishing pier at the east side of Seaplane Lagoon, which was constructed ca. 1970 atop a dock that was constructed in 1944.
-However, because of these changes made after the period of significance, the fishing pier is not a contributor to the Historic District.
+There are no post-World War II features of Seaplane Lagoon that have acquired significance in their own right.
+The proposed project would remove the deteriorated fishing pier at the east side of Seaplane Lagoon, which was constructed ca. 1970.
+Because this feature was constructed after the period of significance, its removal would not affect the integrity of Seaplane Lagoon or the historic district.